theobald-software/kb.theobald-software.github.io/content/_yunio/integrating-a-yunio-service-with-power-automate.md

 You decide which gateway solution you want to use.<br> If you choose the **Microsoft On-premises data gateway**, install and configure the gateway before proceeding to the next steps.

-### Configuring a yunIO custom connector in Power Automate
+### Configuring a yunIO Custom Connector in Power Automate

 1. Open the section **Data > Custom Connectors** in Power Automate and click on **+ New custom connector**.
 2. Click on **Import an OpenAPI file** and give the connector a name of your choice.
 Select the service definition from [Prerequisites in yunIO](#prerequisites-in-yunio) from your harddrive and click **Continue**.